Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/source-pars-size-is-greater-than-maximum.md

 If it happens often or don't resolves by it's own during some longer period of time, it could be caused by:
 1) increased insert pressure
-2) disk issues / high load (it works slow, not enought space etc.)
+2) disk issues / high load (it works slow, not enough space etc.)
 3) high CPU load (not enough CPU power to catch up with merges)
 4) issue with table schemas leading to high merges pressure (high / increased number of tables / partitions / etc.)